-“Follow your nose” re-uses the existing interconnection structure of the web (links from URLs on the web to URLs on the web) for discovery, and thus both fits in better with existing web publishing and interaction methods, and helps to reinforce the web’s interconnected nature and expectations.
+“Follow your nose” re-uses existing web topology (links from URLs on the web to URLs on the web) for discovery, and thus both better fits with existing web publishing & interaction methods, and helps to reinforce the web’s interconnected nature & expectations.

 This is in contrast to “well-known” approaches which use a hardcoded path which is much more of a legacy (pre-web) operating system specific way of thinking where key resources were located at the same hardcoded path inside their top level root directory or system drive.

 “Follow your nose” creates more predictable portability.